xbach/docs/trezor-user/recovery.rst

 .. image:: images/recovery-enter-seed-word.png

 After you have finished, you will be asked to enter your PIN again and then you should see all your accounts as they were before.
-You can continue bitcoining away!
+You can continue right away!

 .. |myTrezor| raw:: html